Hamiltonicity of Step-graphon: Proof of Sufficiency of Conditions of , , and

 This monotonicity is carried over to graphons.
 Specifically if $W'$ and $W$ are two graphons, with $W' \leq W$, then

 which implies that

 Thus, by Corollary~\ref{cor:loopfreegraphon}, we can assume that $W$ is loop free.

-By Theorem~\ref{thm:constructHam}, for any $y\in \cX_0$, $\vec K_y$ has a Hamiltonian decomposition.
-If, further, $\vec S$ is strongly connected, then $\vec K_y$ has a Hamiltonian cycle.
-Denote the Hamiltonian decomposition (cycle) by $\vec H_y$.
-We show below that if $W$ satisfies Conditions $A$ and $B$, then~$\vec H_y$ can be embedded into $\vec G_n \sim W$ \aas.
-We make the statement precise below.

-To this end, let $\psi_y$ be the embedding (i.e., a one-to-one graph homomorphism) of $\vec H_y$ into $\vec K_y$:
+By Theorem~\ref{thm:constructHam}, for any $y\in \cX_0$, $\vec K_y$ has a cycle cover.
+If, further, $\vec S$ is strongly connected, then $\vec K_y$ has a Hamilton cycle.
+Denote by $\vec H_y$ the cycle cover (Hamilton cycle) as a subgraph of $\vec K_y$, and $\psi_y$ the embedding (i.e., a one-to-one graph homomorphism):